lightheaded/tom.readme/README.md

 I am not good at your job.
 You are very good at your job.

 My peace-time leadership philosophy involves a lot of freedom for you.
 This implies more responsibility on your shoulders.
-The primary areas of focus for me are: people development, team building, vision and strategy, our team's way of work (portfolio, processes) – in that order.
+The primary areas of focus for me are: people development, team building, vision and strategy, our team's way of work (portfolio, processes etc.) – in that order.

 I believe that technical shortcomings are best seen and felt by the people who work with them day-to-day.
-So if you feel that something is not right and should be done differently, I am happy to help any way I can, but I will not take it on myself to fix it because it's not the focal point of my job.
-It's yours.
+So if you feel that something is not right and should be done differently, I am happy to help any way I can.
+But I expect you to bring up issues if there are any.

 So I will resort to guidance, sound boarding and often pitching in with the ideas, but rarely take the task away from you.
-The "war time" – when things are misbehaving, something is burning or fundamentally broken and our customers are losing money – does not fall under this philosophy.
+The "war time" – when things are misbehaving, something is burning or fundamentally broken and our customers are losing money or we are losing customers – does not fall under this philosophy.

-### What should an engineer do?
+### What should you do?

 - Do keep your promises and our agreements.
 I expect that you will let me know if you won't be able to fulfil a promise.
 Silently failing a deadline won't do.
-- Do spend most of your time coding and developing as opposed to dealing with work that does not provide value.
+- Do spend most of your time fulfilling your core purpose (selling, coding, analysing etc.) as opposed to dealing with work that does not provide value.
 - Do spend time on personal growth, learning, experimenting; but also on technical project managemnt, analysing future endeavours, propose things that could be better.
-- Do speak your mind freely with me – daily struggles, compensation, stress, technical issues, emotions, personal growth, ranting, venting.
-Everything is fine.
+- Do speak your mind freely with me – daily struggles, compensation, stress, technical issues, emotions, personal growth, ranting, venting, mental issues.
+I try to keep my topics-that-are-taboo list empty.
 - Do discuss with me if you feel that somebody needs help, does not perform well.
 Don't keep your thoughts to yourself.
 I won't use that information to fire a person, but I will know how to approach his/her personal development a lot better.
 - Do speak your mind about things that should be changed.
 Expect me to ask what can be done about the issue.
 - Do come out with a bare-bones idea of a solution if you come to me with a problem.
 Or clearly express that you do not know how to proceed with it.
 - Do speak your mind and be vocal in your opinions.
+Constructively.

-### What should engineer not do?
+### What should you not do?

 - Don't expect me to [take your monkey](https://hbr.org/1999/11/management-time-whos-got-the-monkey).
 I am more than willing to help out, help you find resource, priority, ideas.
 At the same time I strongly believe that the decisions should be bottom-up, so you as the expert to initiate change.